raspberrypilearning/networking-lessons/Lesson-1/student-instructions-1.md

 ###Programming challenges

-- Display a welcome message when your program starts
+- Display a welcome message when your program starts.
-- Display a welcome message to your caller when they connect
+- Display a welcome message for your caller when they connect.
-- Display an increasing message counter for me: and them: on each message
+- Display an increasing message counter for me: and them: on each message.
-- When you type in a certain letter or word, get it to expand this to a whole sentence that is sent to your caller
+- When you type in a certain letter or word, get it to expand this to a whole sentence that is sent to your caller.
-- When the word "random" is typed, send one of a number of different random messages to your  caller
+- When the word "random" is typed, send one of a number of different random messages to your callerl
 - When certain words are received from your caller, automatically send a whole phrase back to them (different phrases for different words).

 #Cleanup